-Class visits and interview information (including a link to the alumnae interview request form!)
+Class visits and interview information

 View information about class visits, coaches, and interviews below.

 The vitality of intellectual life at Barnard is best sampled in the classroom, where small groups of students engage with professors freely.
-We ask faculty at the start of each term to let us know if visitors are welcome to visit their classes - nearly all respond in the affirmative, but there are a few for whom space in a small seminar room may be an issue, so their class wiill be deleted before posting.
+We ask faculty at the start of each term to let us know if visitors are welcome to visit their classes - nearly all respond in the affirmative, but there are a few for whom space in a small seminar room may be an issue, so their class will be deleted before posting.
 Many of our classes don't meet on Fridays.

 * Note: If you are looking for a dance/theatre technique or performance course, you will need to contact those departments in advance.
 See the section below for details.

 Visit the admissions office for directions (and help with the abbreviations) before attending class so we can help guide you to where you will find the classroom.
 We ask that you arrive in the classroom about ten minutes before class and introduce yourself to the instructor.
 We also ask that you stay for the whole class.
 And, sorry, class visits are intended for students only.

 Please note: If you are visiting campus on Monday, April 13 or Monday, April 20, and you are not attending our Open House Programs for Admitted Students, we cannot accommodate class visits.

 Students interested in attending a theatre department or dance department technique or performance course are asked to review the appropriate websites and reach out to the designated departmental contact before visiting classes.

 The theatre department prefers that only admitted students be permitted to attend performance classes; but will welcome inquiries from interested students via phone, email or by appointment.
 The dance department prefers that prospective students have a conversation with department contacts before attending a technique class.
 We have included these courses on the list above with a note to contact the department.
 Department contacts can be found via the links above.